Fabi0o/CRUD-app-with-authentication/README.md

 CRUD application created using React, node.js, express and mySQL.
-[Live preview!](https://crud-app-with-auth.netlify.app/)
 ### App functionalities:
 * Creating account with email and password(length >=1).
 Password are safely stored hashed by bcrypt in mysql DB
 * Authentication